FarrelMFajar/Projects/Covid-19 Dashboard/README.md

 tb = Last filtered date
 tb-1 = previous recorded date before last filtered date
 ```
-In addition to the calculation, the "plus" notation needs to be added for any positive changes.
+In addition to the calculation, the "plus" notation needs to be added for any positive changes and ± for zero.
 As a result, the variable _df_ will be converted to string format, _df_ is reformatted beforehand so that the number shows thousands separator.
 Replace variable "efu" to the data you want to see the delta.
 The date _t_ is stored in column "combination[tanggal]"
 ```
+delta =
-var efu = total_cases
+var efu = [total_cases]
 var tb =
     CALCULATE(
     sum(combination[efu]),